DCAN-Labs/hbcd-docs/docs/instruments/mri/qc.md

 Series with severe artifacts that compromise data usability are rejected (QC = 0) and excluded from subsequent processing and analysis.
 The post-processing team selects from remaining series based on manual ratings, notes, and automated scores (e.g., minimum of 60% diffusion encoding volumes without significant artifacts).

 ### Location of Raw Data QC Results in Data Release
-All quality control metrics are available in the `sub-<label>_ses-<label>_scans.tsv` file provided per participant session (see details [here](../../datacuration/rawbids.md/#participant-session-scan-level-data)).
+All quality control metrics are available in the `sub-<label>_ses-<label>_scans.tsv` file provided per participant session ([see details](../../datacuration/rawbids.md/#participant-session-scan-level-data)).
 The main QC score field, `QC`, is the overall manual QC score and will be a value of either 1 (pass) or 0 (fail).
 If the scan was not flagged for manual review and only has automated QC data, the `QC` field automatically has value of 1.

 <p style="font-size: 1rem; font-weight: bold; margin-bottom: 0.5em;">Fields relevant to manual QC:</p>
 <table style="width: 100%; border-collapse: collapse; table-layout: fixed;">